fmazzant/RestClient/README.md

     }
 }
 ```
-Now, we can use MyCustomSerializer how to explan the code below:
+Now, we can use MyCustomSerializer like this:

 ```c#
 var result = rest